dart-lang/site-www/src/codelabs/async-await/index.md

 ## Putting it all together

-It's time to sum up what you've learned in one final exercise.
+It's time to practice what you've learned in one final exercise.
 Write the following:

 ### Part 1: `addHello`
-* Write a function `addHello.` that takes a single string argument
+* Write a function `addHello` that takes a single string argument
  * `addHello` should return its String argument surrounded by the text ‘Hello <string>!'

 ### Part 2: `greetUser`
 * Write a function `greetUser` that takes no arguments.
-* To obtain the username, `greetUser` should call the provided async function `getUsername`, which waits for 1 second before returning a string.
+* To obtain the username, `greetUser` should call the provided `async` function `getUsername`, which waits for 1 second before returning a string.
 * `greetUser` should create a greeting for the user by calling `addHello,` passing it the username, and returning the result.
 For example, if the